Agile Code is Clean Code!

 As long as your product contains such code monsters, it is worthless to pretend to have a nice and thought through architecture.
 Your organization is still trying to achieve software craftsmanship.

-Team discipline and early warning systems are the keys to avoid such blunders and kill the monster in the egg.
+Team discipline and early warning systems are the keys to avoiding such blunders and killing the monster in the egg.

 Be honest.